-The School of Engineering and Applied Science offers BTech programmes in three major disciplines - information and communication technology, mechanical engineering and chemical engineering.
+The School of Engineering and Applied Science offers BTech programmes in three major disciplines - Information and Communication Technology (ICT), Mechanical Engineering and Chemical Engineering.

 The school is offering uniquer engineering education and every programme is preparing students rigorously from real-life product design point of view.
 Innovative curricula seek to create product innovators who understand the challenges and opportunities of global environment.
 Each curriculum is adapted and improved every year.
 The school’s larger aim is to have students to make immediate and impactful contributions in their chosen fields of work, whether industry, academia, research bodies, start-up enterprises, or any areas of professional interest.